drshahizan/SECP3843/submission/yanakunn/question1/question1.md

 ## Question 1 (b)
 <img width="942" alt="Screenshot 2023-06-27 at 3 58 26 AM" src="https://github.com/yanakunn/SECP3843/assets/76076543/e8bbc259-afa4-42f6-af9e-8e57f4f27dde">

+In this system architecture:
+- Clients access the portal via web browsers.
+- The web server receives and handles HTTP requests, then passes them to the application server.
+- The Django web framework runs on the application server and communicates with the MySQL and MongoDB databases using its built-in Object-Relational Mapping system.
+Django models are used to define the structure and behaviors of corresponding database tables, which are Python classes.
+The Django ORM handles the translation between Python objects and database rows, allowing object-oriented syntax to be used for database operations.
+- A data loading script loads JSON data into the databases.
+- Visualization tools are utilized to create dashboard visualizations based on the retrieved data.
+The frontend integration then integrates these visualizations into the Django templates.
+- Users can interact with the dashboard, apply filters, and customize the displayed data.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.